MegaCorp-Inc/webapp/README.md

 # Assignment 4: Custom Image Creation with Packer

 ## Overview
 In this assignment, we use Packer to create a custom image for deploying our web application.
 The base image used is CentOS Stream 8 family.
-The custom image will have all the necessary dependencies and configurations pre-installed and set up, making it ready to deploy the web application.
+The custom image will have all the necessary dependencies and configurations pre-installed and set up, making it ready to deploy the web application

 ### `scripts/` Directory
 This directory contains all the scripts required for setting up the custom image.
 Here's a brief description of each script: